Genetically modified food in Ghana: History of GMOs in Ghana

-The National Seed Trade Association of Ghana (NASTAG) publicly advocates for the inclusion of GM seeds in Ghana to aid agricultural development and to mitigate the effects of climate change.
+The National Seed Trade Association of Ghana (NASTAG), publicly advocates for the inclusion of GM seeds in Ghana, to aid agricultural development and mitigate the effects of climate change.
 NASTAG states that the use of GM seeds in this West Africa country will reduce the number of pesticides and time it takes for farmers to spray.
 In 2011, the Biosafety Act passed in Ghana, permitting the Council for Scientific and Industrial Research (CSIR) to conduct trials of specific GMOs.
 It is estimated that genetically modified cowpea, a GMO the CSIR has been experimenting with, will be on the market in Ghana in 2019.

-In late 2017, the minister of Environment, Science, Technology, and Innovation, Professor Kwabena Frimpong-Boateng, advocated for the people of Ghana to be educated on GM seeds and GMO products.
-Frimpong-Boateng believed that if the public knew more about GMO products they would be more likely to accept and understand the importance of GMOs in assisting Ghana's economy and development.
+In late 2017, the minister of Environment, Science, Technology, and Innovation Professor Kwabena Frimpong-Boateng, advocated for the people of Ghana to be educated on GM seeds and GMO products.
+Frimpong-Boateng believed that if the public knew more about GMO products, they would be more likely to accept and understand the importance of GMOs in assisting Ghana's economy and development.

 In concurrence with the Frimpong-Boateng campaign for public education on GMO inclusion, Food Sovereignty Ghana filled suit against the National Biosafety Authority Board for its plans to proceed with the introduction of GM products on the local market.